bowman2001/perplexdoc/content/doc/shortcode/mnote/index.md

 ## Layout

 There is a **short** and a **long** marginal note.
 On screens with a right margin their layout is identical.
 On smaller ones the long notes are partly hidden and can be expanded.
+The star and the dagger wouldn’t be necessary in respect to the layout structure, because the notes are placed right besides the text.

 ### Short Note